Darick Hall

-Darick Hall (born July 25, 1995) is an American professional baseball first baseman and designated hitter who is a free agent.
+Darick Hall (born July 25, 1995) is an American professional baseball first baseman and designated hitter for the Hagerstown Flying Boxcars of the Atlantic League of Professional Baseball.
 He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies.

 Early life and amateur career

 Hall grew up in Hereford, Arizona, and attended Buena High School.

 Hall began his college baseball career at Cochise College as both a pitcher and a first baseman.
 He transferred to Dallas Baptist University after his sophomore year.
 In his only season with the Patriots, Hall was named the Missouri Valley Conference Player of the Year after he batted .302 and led the team with 20 home runs and 72 RBIs while also posting a 9–3 record as a pitcher.
 During the summer of 2014, Hall played for the Keene Swamp Bats of the New England Collegiate Baseball League.